rathi2016/rathi2016.github.io/_posts/2017-08-18-all_about_self_in_ruby.markdown

 ---

-One of the important key word used most oftenly is `self`.
+One of the important key word used most often is `self`.
 The value of self changes with the context it is used.
 Every new Ruby programmer should keep in there mind these golden words in ruby: " Everything in Ruby is object"

 self is a special keyword which points to the object that "owns" the currently executing line of code.